tammet/jsfol/README.md

 ### null

-The `null` symbol of JSON is treated analogously to the SQL `null` representing a missing or unknown value.
+The `null` symbol of JSON is not given a semantics as a value in JSON-LD.

+JSON-LD-LOGIC deviates from this lack of interpretation by treating `null` analogously to the SQL `null` representing a missing or unknown value.
 The translation mechanism of eliminating a `null` inside some formula `F` is as follows:

 * Create a new variable `V` not occurring in `F`.
 I.e. `V` is a new string.